mvollset/server-explained/PITCHME.md

 ## Background

- When XXX switched from [Put in SD vendor here] to [Put in SD vendor here] every integration needed to be rewritten
+ When XXX switched from [SD vendor] to [SD vendor] every integration needed to be rewritten
  - Both on their side
  - And for the suppliers/vendors/customers